Winning every time regardless of the outcome

 This four-point strategy for achieving the objectives of the Pursuing Victory With Honor campaign is captured in the acronym T.E.A.M.: Teach, Enforce, Advocate and Model.
 These four elements should guide the design of all elements of programs to promote sportsmanship and foster good character as well as guide interactions with athletes, parents, coaches, officials and spectators.

 Duration: 4-8 hours

 Book it!
 Email us or call 310-846-4800.

-In order to enhance the character-building and sportsmanship aspects of your sports program it is essential that administrators and coaches consciously and consistently seek to teach how to think and act in ways that develop and demonstrate the Six Pillars of Character: trustworthiness, respect, responsibility, fairness, caring, and citizenship.
+In order to enhance the character-building and sportsmanship aspects of your sports program, it is essential that administrators and coaches consciously and consistently seek to teach thinking and acting in ways that develop and demonstrate the Six Pillars of Character: trustworthiness, respect, responsibility, fairness, caring and citizenship.
 This is best accomplished by following a coherent plan.

 Integrate.
 Instruct administrators and coaches to integrate the principles of Pursuing Victory With Honor in:

 - Team selection and recruiting

 - Parent and athlete orientation meetings